Get Tech Tips

 VOCs are gaseous and are not the same as PM2.5 particles.
 They shouldn't be confused with them.

 From a technician's perspective, you need to be aware that typical air filtration will only effectively deal with the PM10 and larger particles.
-For PM2.5, you will need high MERV or HEPA filtration or other types of active filtration, such as PCO or ionization strategies.
+For PM2.5, you will need high MERV or HEPA filtration or other types of active filtration.

 Best Practices

 That said, we do have access to some interesting and helpful IAQ technologies.
 If you want to learn more about IAQ sensors and instruments, check out a deep-dive podcast about IAQ with Aeroqual HERE.
-Kaleb Saleeby and I have also had interesting discussions with the folks at HAVEN IAQ, and you can listen to a talk we had with Ben Reed HERE.
+We also had interesting discussions with the folks at HAVEN IAQ, which you can listen to HERE.

 - Make sure the unit isn't pulling air around the filter or through the panels.